worldofmarcus/project-portfolio-4/README.md

 [Back to top](<#table-of-content>)

 ### Lighthouse
 Google Lighthouse in Chrome Developer Tools was used to test the application within the areas of *Performance*, *Accessibility*, *Best Practices* and *SEO*.
-I tested the index page, review details page, the admin area and the about page.
+I tested the *index page*, *review details page*, *the admin area* and *the about page*.
 The testing showed the following:

 * Index Page - Performance: 75, Accessibility: 100, Best Practises: 100, SEO: 92
 * Review Details Page - Performance: 81, Accessibility: 98, Best Practises: 100, SEO: 92
 * Admin Area - Performance: 85, Accessibility: 97, Best Practises: 100, SEO: 100
 * About page - Performance: 73, Accessibility: 98, Best Practises: 100, SEO: 100

 In general this is OK results.
-The performance is affected in a negative way by external scripts (connected to i.e. Bootstrap) and the lower result on SEO on the Index page and Review Details Page is connected to the 'read more' links that is not a 100% optimal description from a SEO point of view.
-The lower accessibility result on is connected to the heading elements not being in sequentially-descending order, but this is an active design choice and not a big issue (but I thought it would be proper to highlight it here so that it's clear I'm aware of it).
+The performance is affected in a negative way by external scripts (connected to i.e. Bootstrap) and the lower result on SEO on the Index page and Admin Area Page is i.e. connected to the 'read more' links that is not a 100% optimal description from a SEO point of view.
+The lower accessibility result on the review details page is connected to the heading elements not being in sequentially-descending order, but this is an active design choice and not a big issue (but I thought it would be proper to highlight it here so that it's clear I'm aware of it).

 <details><summary><b>Lighthouse Index Result</b></summary>